 This exercise should be eyeopening.
 Most likely you will see you do not have enough time to do everything you *think* you need to do.
 Here are some ways to work around this:

 Ask for Help!

 Can someone help you with cleaning?
 Are your kids old enough to help out?
-My 4 year old can make her bed, put some laundry away, put clean trash bags in trashcans, etc… My husband cleans the pool, helps when I need it, and has is own set of chores he completes around the house.
+My 5-year-old can make her bed, put some laundry away, put clean trash bags in trashcans, etc… My husband helps when I need it, and has is own set of chores he completes around the house.

 Time blocking is an effective time management tool that you can use daily to organize your days and properly manage your time.
 If you always feel rushed, a time audit and time blocking will be a straight forward way to show you what you REALLY have time for.

-How to Organize Your Day with Time Blocking
+Free Downloads to Organize Your Day With Time Blocking

 Need a prompt to organize your day, week, and month?
 Download my FREE scheduling bundle to organize your time and get more hours back in your day!

 Join The Busy Moms Getting Stuff Done Community Group!

 Looking for more help to manage the chaos mom life brings?
 Join my FREE Busy Moms Getting Stuff Done Community Group to connect with like-minded moms where we help each other simplify life and get more stuff done!